gpadolina/TimeSeries-notes/Introduction/BasicStepsInForecasting.md

 way the forecasts will be used, who required the forecasts, and how the forecasting function fits within the organization requiring the forecasts.
 A forecaster needs to spend time talking to everytone who will be involved in collecting data, maintaining databases, and using the forecasts for future planning.
+#### 2. Gathering information
+There are always at least two kinds of information required. a) statistical data, and b) the accumulated expertise of the people who collect the data and use the forecasts.